Nolan Arenado Player Props: Cardinals vs. Cubs

 Nolan Arenado At The Plate

-- Among the qualified batters in MLB, his batting average ranks 19th, his on-base percentage ranks 60th, and he is ninth in the league in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 19th, his on-base percentage ranks 63rd, and he is 10th in the league in slugging.

-- Arenado will look to extend his four-game hitting streak.
-He's batting .350 with one homer in his last outings.
+- Arenado enters this game on a five-game hitting streak.
+During his last outings, he's hitting .381 with one homer.

-- Arenado has an RBI in 40 of 93 games this year, with multiple RBI in 20 of them.
-He has also driven in three or more of his team's runs in 10 contests.
+- In 43.6% of his games this year, Arenado has had at least one RBI.
+He's picked up more than one in 22.3% and driven in three or more of his team's runs in 10 contests.

-- He has scored a run in 38 games this season, with multiple runs seven times.
+- He has scored in 38 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.